7 things you didn’t know about The Hague

 The best part?
 You don’t need to register at all!
 You can arrive at the hearing of your choosing, and if you’re there early enough, you’ll get a spot (it’s first come, first served).

-If you want to see more of The Hague, Kevin Coellner’s pictures are an absolute must!
-Low on cash?
+Want to see more of The Hague, but you’re low on cash?
+Geen probleem!
 There is plenty in The Hague to see entirely for free!

 Did you know these things about The Hague?
 Let us know in the comments below!